veyon/docs/user/features.rst

 Confirm this dialog with :guilabel:`OK`.

 Otherwise, a menu with the predefined websites will open from which you can select the desired website.
 If you want to open a website that is not included in the menu, select the last item :guilabel:`Custom website`.
-The dialog shown above wll then open.
+The dialog shown above will then open.

 .. _FeatureScreenshot: